MY ESWRA LOGIN

 The agreement between ESWRA and conference hosts will be formalised in writing, setting out the terms of the agreement.
 In addition to these guidelines and the formal agreement, conference hosts are bound to read the criteria set out in the Call for Bids for ECSWR and the ESWRA bylaws.
 Hosts may also wish to find out about previous conferences on the ESWRA website www.eswra.org and may ask the ESWRA Administrator for additional information or advice at any time at info@eswra.org

-1. Local Organisational Committee Required
+1. Local Organising Committee Required

-Every conference should be organised by a local organisational committee of not less than 5 people.
-The local organisational committee is responsible both for the research leadership and the practical leadership of the conference.
-The members of the local organisational committee must therefore have knowledge and experience of social work research, and capacity and commitment to plan, organise and deliver the conference.
-The local organisational
+Every conference should be organised by a local organising committee of not less than 5 people.
+The local organising committee is responsible both for the research leadership and the practical leadership of the conference.
+The members of the local organising committee must therefore have knowledge and experience of social work research, and capacity and commitment to plan, organise and deliver the conference.
+The local organising committee will also put in place management arrangements to cover contingencies.
+The local organising committee host Chair must be a person with significant experience of senior leadership, in order to take a strategic approach to conference planning.

-Another member of the local organisational committee, preferably the local host Chair, should attend part of the ESWRA Board meeting held around the time and at the venue of the preceding year’s conference, to discuss their plans and planning to date for the conference.
-A local organisational committee report on progress in preparation for the conference should be provided to each meeting of the ESWRA Board.
+The Conference Committee is Co-Chaired by the local organising committee host Chair and the Vice Chair of ESWRA.
+The ESWRA Vice-Chair is the main link between the local host Chair and the ESWRA Board and, together with the ESWRA Executive Administrator, the first port of call for any questions.
+The local host Chair organising should attend part of the ESWRA Board meeting held to discuss their plans and planning to date for the conference.
+A local organising committee report on progress in preparation for the conference should be provided to each meeting of the ESWRA Board.

 1.2 Helpful hints